List of Playboy Playmates of 2012: March

 Lisa Seiffert (born August 30, 1982) is the Playboy Playmate of the Month for March 2012.
 Her centerfold was photographed by Sasha Eisenman.
 Lisa is also Playboy France's Miss June/July 2009.

 April

 Raquel Pomplun (born October 24, 1987) is a model and actress and the Playboy Playmate of the Month for April 2012 and 2013 Playmate of the Year.
 She was the first Mexican-American to earn the title of Playmate of the Year, Her centerfold was photographed by Arny Freytag.

 Pomplun has also had roles in movies and television series as well as appearances on various shows.
-She is the host of the martial arts series Rockin' Rounds and has appeared on episodes of Mockpocalypse and Agents of Shield.
+She is the host of the martial arts series Rockin' Rounds and has appeared on episodes of Mockpocalypse and Agents of S.H.I.E.L.D..
 Her movie appearances include the 2014 Mark Wahlberg crime drama The Gambler and the 2016 horror movie Muck with fellow Playmate Jaclyn Swedberg.

 Pomplun spent part of her childhood in Tijuana before moving to Chula Vista after middle school.
 She later attended Bonita Vista High School.
 Pomplun has trained as a classical ballet dancer and studied biochemistry at Southwestern College.